Frequently Asked Questions

 3. What forms need to be completed during the process and what are they for?

 The Performance Appraisal form provides the formal written record of your performance assessments on the previous year’s work.
-The Appraisal Form also includes, as an integral part of the system, the PDP, which records any development aims for the year ahead.
+The Personal Development Plan (PDP) is completed on an on-going basis and records any development plans you may have.

 4. Are any forms required for the in-year review?

 Not formally, but the Reporting Officer and job holder should record what was discussed at the in-year review and confirm to their Head of Office/Group that the in-year review has been carried out.
 You may wish to record the in-year review on the appraisal form itself to assist in the end of year appraisal.
-Anything that requires attention during the second period of the reporting year should be recorded as an objective to be assessed at the end-year review, for example, if any training requirements were identified.
+Anything that requires attention during the second period of the reporting year should be recorded as an objective to be assessed at the end-year review.

 5. Why don’t we have a job description?